shivanikharva/shivanikharva.github.io/experience.md

 ## Education

 **University of California, Santa Barbara**
-October 2020 - Present
+October 2020 - June 2023
 BS, Statistics and Data Science

 ## Work Experience

+**PricewaterhouseCoopers LLP**
+*Cybersecurity, Risk, and Regulatory - Data Risk and Privacy Intern*
+June 2023 - August 2023
+- Traced 19 attributes of client data back to 3 SQL -generated Snowflake databases in Alation and created data lineage diagram for single attribute to present to client
+- Spearheaded question generation for 5 client interviews regarding data lineage
+- Drafted project plan for 2 phases of client project spanning 13 weeks

 **Data Science UCSB**
 *Chair of Directors*
-June 2022 - Present
+June 2022 - June 2023
 - Meet weekly with executive board and PSTAT department at UCSB to complete administrative work for each club operation (events, meetings, etc.)
 - Manage communication between executive board and 8 directors